 Now it’s your turn to share how you’re securing your notes? or are you using any other noting app?
 Please feel free to share, I’d be really happy to learn more.
 Thank you!

-If you've any thoughts on Save securely your online Google Keep notes with password protection, then feel free to drop in below comment box or you may create a new topic in our hello restoreBin forum.
+If you've any thoughts on Save securely your online Google Keep notes with password protection, then feel free to drop in below comment box.

 Also, please subscribe to our restoreBin YouTube channel for more important updates.
 Cheers!